-Near zero emission capable material production capacity: Capacity that will achieve substantial emissions reductions from the start - but fall short of near zero emission material production (see following definition) initially - with plans to continue reducing emissions over time such that they could later achieve near zero emission production without additional capital investment.
+Near-zero emission capable material production capacity: Capacity that will achieve substantial emissions reductions from the start - but falls short of near-zero emission material production (see following definition) initially - with plans to continue reducing emissions over time, such that it could later achieve near-zero emission production without additional capital investment.

-Near zero emission material production: For steel and cement, production that achieves the near zero emission GHG emissions intensity thresholds defined in the IEA's 'Achieving Net Zero Heavy Industry Sectors in G7 Members' (2022b); the thresholds depend on the scrap share of metallics input for steel and the clinker-to-cement ratio for cement.
-For other energy-intensive commodities like aluminium, fertilisers and plastics, production that achieves reductions in emissions intensity equivalent to the considerations for near zero emission steel and cement.
+Near-zero emission material production: For steel and cement, production that achieves the near-zero emission GHG emissions intensity thresholds defined in the IEA's 'Achieving Net Zero Heavy Industry Sectors in G7 Members' (IEA, 2022b); the thresholds depend on the scrap share of metallics input for steel and the clinker-to-cement ratio for cement.
+For other energy-intensive commodities like aluminium, fertilisers and plastics, production that achieves reductions in emissions intensity equivalent to the considerations for near-zero emission steel and cement.

-Near zero emission material production capacity: Capacity that, once operational, will achieve near zero emission material production (see preceding definition) from the start.
+Near-zero emission material production capacity: Capacity that, once operational, will achieve near-zero emission material production from the outset (see preceding definition).

-Network gases: Include natural gas, biomethane, synthetic methane and hydrogen blended in a gas network.
+Network gases: Gaseous fuels, such as natural gas, biomethane, synthetic methane and hydrogen, transported in a pipeline gas network, either separately or blended.